KarlZarbon/p5.js-examples/README.md

 # p5.js-examples

-Going trhought the examples from the book "Getting Started with P5.js".
+Going through the examples from the book "Getting Started with P5.js".